QualityHammer/instrumental-downloader/README.md

 **Instrumental-downloader** was created as a command-line tool used to download a list of instrumentals based on just the song name.(and sometimes the artist is needed to identify the song) This tool is based off of [youtube-dl](https://github.com/ytdl-org/youtube-dl), a tool used to download youtube videos from their url.
 The Python interpreter version 3.6+ is needed for this program.
 FFprobe/ ffmpeg needs to be installed in the PATH, as that is the program used to download instrumentals as mp3 files.

     instrumental-dl -f FILE_NAME
-    instrumental-dl -s "SONG_NAMES" ["SONG_NAMES"...]
+    instrumental-dl -s "SONG_NAMES" ["SONG_NAMES" ...]
-      (with -s the song name needs to be in quotations if it contains any spaces)
+      (with -s the song names need to be in quotations so that all the spaces are included)

 # Options
     INFO